spacetelescope/stwcs/doc/source/headerlet_def.rst

     column-correction for that chip from the D2IMFILE.

 Each science header will have its own set of these keywords and extensions that will be kept together as part of the headerlet definition.
 This avoids any ambiguity as to what solution was used for any given WCS.
-A summary of all the WCS solutions for all the chips can be written out to the WCSCORR table.
+A summary of all the WCS solutions for all the chips can be written out to the WCSCORR table, a `binary FITS table extension <http://mediawiki.stsci.edu/mediawiki/index.php/Telescopedia:WCSTableDefinition>`__ described online.

 An ACS/WFC exposure would end up with the following set of extensions::